am225723/couplestherapy/replit.md

 - Public therapist comments (is_private_note=false) pushed via Realtime to client app
 - Voice memos: Partners can listen to each other's recordings; therapists see metadata only
 - Messages: No UPDATE access via RLS to prevent tampering; mark-as-read handled server-side only
+- Calendar events: Partners can create/edit/delete their couple's events; therapists have read-only view

 ## Application Features